-The following paragraphs set forth recommended criteria within the framework of present generally accepted accounting principles (see the appendix to this statement for selected accounting literature) to govern the selection of the methods used to account for costs to rent real estate projects under operating leases and provide examples of the application of those criteria.
+10. The following paragraphs set forth recommended criteria within the framework of present generally accepted accounting principles (see the appendix to this Statement for selected accounting literature) to govern the selection of the methods used to account for costs to rent real estate projects under operating leases and provide examples of the application of those criteria.

-Rental Costs Chargeable to Future Periods.
-Costs to rent real estate projects under operating leases should be deferred and charged to expenses in future periods if they are incurred for goods or services before the goods are used or before the services are performed or if they are associated with, and their recovery is reasonably expected from, future rental operations.
+Rental Costs Chargeable to Future Periods

+11. Costs to rent real estate projects2 under operating leases should be deferred and charged to expenses in future periods if they are incurred for goods or services before the receipt of those goods and services or if they are associated with, and their recovery is reasonably expected from, future rental operations.
 Such costs should be classified in accordance with the nature of the expenditure.
-Examples of costs that ordinarily should be deferred and charged to expenses in future periods include costs of model units and their furnishings, rental facilities, semipermanent signs, and unused rental brochures.
+Costs that ordinarily should be deferred and charged to expenses in future periods include, for example, costs of model units and their furnishings, rental facilities, semi-permanent signs, and rental brochures.